 manager in React Native.

-styled-components is a CSS-in-JS library that is open source and allows you, as a React Native developer, to define a UI component and styles in a single file location.
-It becomes easy to couple styling with its suitable component that may result in an optimized developer experience when working with large applications.
+The styled-components library is an open source CSS-in-JS library that allows you, as a React Native developer, to define UI components and styles in a single file location.
+It becomes easy to couple styling with its suitable component, which may result in an optimized developer experience when working with large applications.

-An advantage it has over React Native’s default way of defining styles is that it allows us to use plain CSS over styles that are defined using JavaScript objects.
+One advantage that the styled-components library has over React Native’s default way of defining styles is that it allows us to use plain CSS over styles that are defined using JavaScript objects.
 It is better for developers with experience in a web-based background.

 For example, React Native follows a styling convention when defining CSS property names.
 It uses camelCase

 When using the styled-components library, you can use the CSS naming conventions.
-Thus, backgroundColor
+Therefore, backgroundColor

 is written as background-color